vaibhavideshmukh2711/NetflixData-Analysis-Python/README.md

 # NetflixData-Analysis-Python
-Here is a shorter version:  ---  This project uses the Netflix Movies and TV Shows dataset from Kaggle to perform EDA.
+This project uses the Netflix Movies and TV Shows dataset from Kaggle to perform EDA.
 The dataset includes details like genre, release year, rating, country, and duration, helping analyze content trends and growth patterns in Netflix’s library.  -